 Categories

 Embedded Performance Support & Scaling to Successful Implementation

-Implementing Embedded Performance Support [EPS] can be as daunting a task as eating an entire elephant.
+Implementing Embedded Performer Support [EPS] can be as daunting a task as eating an entire elephant.
 Not sure I’d ever want to eat an elephant, but if I did, it would be one bite at a time versus scarfing down the whole thing.
 One bite at a time rings true for implementing EPS as well.
 Keep in mind that EPS is not a technology [though technology may well be part of the effort]; EPS is a discipline.

+Categories